prempeddamallu/gitaction/README.md

     git rebase -i HEAD~3
     ```

-## License

-This project includes a sample license file.
-Please replace it with your actual license as needed.

 ## Contributing

 Feel free to fork the repository, make changes, and submit pull requests.
 For any issues or suggestions, open an issue in this repository.

-## Contact

-For any questions, please contact [your-email@example.com](mailto:your-email@example.com).